roboticmaterialsgroup/soft-compiler/README.md

 1. We recommend using the soft compiler for max.
 10 inputs.
 2. Input J is intentionally removed to avoid confusion between I and J.
+3. The tube lengths and diameter to conenct input and bistable valve will decide the flow rate and time required to get the output.

 ## Reading the schematic
 1. The schematic is organized in terms of inputs, outputs, and logic devices.
 2. The inputs are located on the left side and indicated by letters and the output from each logic device is connected horizontally to the next closest logic devices.
-3. All soft bistable valves representations of the logic gates include red arrows, where some are marked with “T” and “B”, denoting top and bottom chamber respectively.
+3. All soft bistable valves configured as logic gates include red arrows, where some are marked with “T” and “B”, denoting top and bottom chamber respectively.
-4. We highly recommend reading the information about configuring a soft bistable valve as a logic gate from (https://github.com/roboticmaterialsgroup/soft-bistable-valve.)
+4. We highly recommend reading the information about fabrication of a soft bistable valve and configuring them as a logic gate from (https://github.com/roboticmaterialsgroup/soft-bistable-valve.)
 5. If an input is repeated, the user can choose to add a splitter and connect to several logic gates.
 Below is an annotated example to understand the schematic.

 	![github sample schematic v2small](https://user-images.githubusercontent.com/68814774/157142876-7cd6fb4a-3b73-46e0-a586-7b3366816c5b.png)

-4. When assembling the fluidic circuit, here are a few organizational suggestions for assembly:
+4. When assembling the fluidic circuit, here are few organizational suggestions for assembly:
-	* Look at how many times input is repeated in the schematic.
+	* Look at how many times an input is repeated in the schematic.
 Create a splitter with that many outlets before starting the assembly.
 	* Pre-configure all of the soft logic devices to the correct gate and test before assembly.
-	* Count the number of logic gates and 6 times it gives a required number of tubes for a soft bistable valve.
+	* Depending on configuration of soft bistable valve into the logic gates, decide the number of tubes for the circuit.
 	* Different lengths of tubes will be needed depending on the schematic and logic devices.

 ## Background for customizing the soft compiler tool